-"Putt-putt for a purpose" at the Ludington Area Jaycees Mini Golf Course in Stearns Park!
+Putt-Putt for a Purpose at the Ludington Area Jaycees Mini Golf

-The course is currently closed for the season and will reopen on Saturday, May 25th, 2019
+The course is currently closed for the winter and will reopen on Memorial Day Weekend, 2021.

 About the Jaycees Mini Golf CourseThe Ludington Area Jaycees’ Miniature Golf Course was opened in 1967 for the sole purpose of generating funds to support community projects.
 Since that year, over $300,000 has been donated by the club to local initiatives.
 Proceeds from the mini golf are only used to support local charitable organizations and causes with zero dollars going toward the Ludington Area Jaycees’ chapter projects.